-On March 20, 2002 the Abandoned Hardrock Mines Reclamation Act of 2002 (H.R.
-4078) was introduced in the House as a measure to help finance the cleanup of inactive and abandoned mine sites in certain eligible states.
+On January 29, 2003, the Abandoned Hardrock Mines Reclamation Act (H.R.
+504) was introduced in the House as a measure to help finance the cleanup of inactive and abandoned mine sites in certain eligible states.
 The proposal would establish an interest-bearing Abandoned Minerals Mine Reclamation Fund.
 Its revenues would come from a reclamation fee imposed on producers of hardrock minerals that received a claim or patent under the General Mining Law of 1872.
 The fee would be a percentage of the net proceeds from the mine.
 The bill would amend the Federal Water Pollution Control Act (33 U.S.C.
 1342) by adding a section on abandoned or inactive mined land waste remediation permits.
-This section describes the permit process a "remediating party" must follow to be issued a permit.
+This section describes the permit process that a "remediating party" must follow to be issued a permit.
 The permit must include a detailed remediation plan.
-The federal administrator of the program shall issue a report to Congress not later than 1 year before the termination date of its permitting authority.
-The administrators permitting authority would terminate 10 years from the date of enactment of the subsection.
+The federal administrator of the program shall issue a report to Congress not later than 1 year before the termination date of its permitting authority, 10 years from the date of enactment.